twilio-professional-services/flex-project-template/docs/docs/feature-library/internal-call.md

 ## how does it work?

-After selecting and clicking the call button, the WorkerClient's createTask method is used to create the outbound call task having the caller agent as target.
+After selecting the appropriate party (agent/queue) and clicking the call button, the WorkerClient's createTask method is used to create the outbound call task having the caller agent as target.
 When the task is sent to this agent, the AcceptTask action is overridden so we can control all the calling process.
 Then, we use the reservation object inside the task payload to call the caller agent.
 This reservation object is part of the TaskRouter JavaScript SDK bundled with Flex.
 The URL endpoint of this call is used and pointed to a Twilio Function that returns TwiML which in turn creates a conference and sets the statusCallbackEvent.
-The latter endpoint will be used to create the called agent task.
+The latter endpoint will be used to create the called agent/queue task.

-On the called agent side, the AcceptTask action is also overridden and a similar calling process is done.
+On the called agent/queue side, the AcceptTask action is also overridden and a similar calling process is done.
 The difference is that the URL endpoint points to a different Twilio Function that returns simple TwiML which in turn calls the conference created on the caller side.

 ## Known issues

-1. When in an agent-to-agent call, the internal transfer button is hidden, as Flex does not handle this scenario correctly.
+1. When in an agent-to-agent or agent-to-queue call, the internal transfer button is hidden, as Flex does not handle this scenario correctly.
-2. When in an agent-to-agent call, an external transfer is done correctly, but the UI does not reflect what is going on.
+2. When in an agent-to-agent or agent-to-queue call, an external transfer is done correctly, but the UI does not reflect what is going on.